linphung/linphung/README.md

 👋 Hi there!
-I'm a new grad from University of Connecticut in Computer Science & Engineering whose main interests lies in web/app📲 development and accessibility.
+I'm a new grad from University of Connecticut in Computer Science & Engineering whose main interests lie in web/app📲 development and accessibility.
 I only started coding when I made the switch into CS&E (2019) so I still have A LOT to learn.

 <!---